dkoppstein/ngsschool-snakemake-tutorial/README.md

 # About the Presenter

 Dr. David Koppstein is a researcher at the Berlin Institute of Medical Systems Biology and a graduate of MIT.
-Although trained as a wet lab biologist, he is enthusiastic about Python and reproducible research.
+Although originally trained as a wet lab biologist, he is also enthusiastic about Python and reproducible research.

 # Setup